-This winter and early spring vegetable can be steamed, boiled, puréed, or creamed.
+Parsley root can be steamed, boiled, puréed, or creamed.
 Use parsley root in braises, soups, stews, and vegetable mixes to add depth and aroma.

 Parsley root is also called Hamburg parsley, Dutch parsley, and turnip-rooted parsley.

 - Parsley root will keep in the refrigerator for up to a week if you first wrap it in a paper towel and place it in a plastic bag.
 The leaves will keep for just 1 or 2 days.

 - To prepare parsley root for cooking remove the leaves and fine roots and then gently scrub with a brush to remove any soil.
 The peel is tasty so don’t peel or scrape off the skin.

-Trim off the greens, wash and dry them and reserve for used like regular parsley.
+- Trim off the greens, wash and dry them and reserve for used like regular parsley.

 - Parsley root is most often eaten cooked, but it can also be eaten raw.

 - Small roots can be used raw whole, sliced, diced or shredded in a winter salad.
 Shredded parsley root and celeriac combine well for a raw salad.
 Sprinkle cut areas with lemon juice to prevent discoloration.